 The hieroglyphs inbetween Horus and Thutmosis read:

-Projected Resonant Collection, watched over depositing Pyramid to Support Life
+Projected Resonant charge Collection, watched over and injected via Pyramid to Support Life

 Temple of Thutmose III